-- Luxe For Less
+- Luxury For Less

-- Hotels In Ubud Under $200/night
+- Hotels Under $200/night

-Option 1: Staying in Ubud Village
+Option 1: Staying In Ubud Village

 Your hotel may offer free shuttle transport into the village.
 Despite this, you will still be a little more isolated and may not have the same amount of time to explore the village.
-Having said that, If you’re staying in a beautiful hotel with restaurants, pool, a spa and other experiences, the isolation won’t be an issue, rather a time to relax and enjoy the local area surrounding the hotel.
+Having said that, if you’re staying in a beautiful hotel with restaurants, pool, a spa and other experiences, the isolation won’t be an issue, rather a time to relax and enjoy the local area surrounding the hotel.
 If you choose to stay in the outskirts, we would definitely recommend that you choose accommodation with a good restaurant, as you will most likely be having some meals there.

 There’s no right or wrong option, just different.
 We’ve stayed in both the village and different areas around Ubud and have absolutely loved all experiences.
 You could also combine the two, and spend a couple of nights in Ubud Village, and a couple of nights in the outskirts to relax, enjoy nature and see another side of Bali.

 Booking Accommodation In Ubud

-We love using Booking.com, it’s one of our favourite ways to book Ubud accommodation and they have a great range of options.
+We love using Booking.com, it’s one of our favourite ways to book accommodation and they have a great range of options.

 Ubud Accommodation Guide